 What are the best neighborhoods?

-The Ridge (ocean views, largest lots, most expensive); Ocean Ranch village (mixed homes, most walkable); Canyon areas (dramatic terrain, larger lots); Valentia (newer, smaller lots, more accessible pockets).
+Bear Brand Ranch and Bear Brand Ridge (ocean views, larger lots, top of the market); Ocean Ranch (guard-gated luxury community, a short walk from Ocean Ranch Village retail); Canyon areas (dramatic terrain, larger lots); newer inland pockets (newer, smaller lots, more accessible pockets).

 How far is Laguna Niguel from the beach?